vladiw07/restaurant-website-demo/README.md

 A modern, responsive restaurant landing page built with **React** and **Tailwind CSS**.
 This landing page offers an elegant and interactive user experience, showcasing featured treats, top products, and more, all optimized for mobile-first responsiveness.

 ---

+## 📝 Disclaimer

+This project is a **clone created for educational and practice purposes only**.
+I do **not claim ownership** over the original design or idea.
+All rights belong to the original creators.

+---

 ## 🔗 Live Demo